Large Language Models Empowered Autonomous Edge AI for Connected Intelligence: Experiments of Autonomous Edge AI

 \subsection{Edge AI Model Coordination}

-In this subsection, we test the AI model coordination ability of the proposed framework.
+We first test the AI model coordination ability of the proposed framework.
 The evaluation includes the accuracy of model selection and the latency of the proposed system.

-\textbf{Experimental settings:} We consider a cloud-edge-client hierarchical system that consists of a cloud server, an edge server, and a client.
+\textbf{Experimental setting:} We consider a cloud-edge-client hierarchical system.
 Specifically, the client has a single device that is a Jetson Nano board, the edge server is equipped with a GeForce RTX 4090, and the cloud server is hosted on Microsoft Azure.
 This system is responsible for processing users' daily photos based on their commands described by natural language.
-The available tasks include image classification, image captioning, and visual question answering (VQA), each task corresponding to one expert model.
+The available tasks include image classification, image captioning, and visual question answering (VQA), with each task corresponding to one expert model.
 Specifically, we adopt the Vision Transformer (ViT) for image classification and utilize bootstrapping language image pre-training (BLIP) to address image captioning and VQA tasks.
-Similar to \cite{shen2023hugginggpt}, we have curated a challenging user request dataset consisting of $82$ user requests, with each task containing $26$, $25$, and $31$ distinct requests, respectively.
+GPT is hosted on the cloud server while other AI models are deployed at the edge and client.

-\textbf{Evaluation Results:} The test performance of user intention understanding and AI model selection is shown in Table \ref{Table:task_planning_results}.
+\textbf{Evaluation Results:} We have curated a challenging user request dataset consisting of $82$ user requests, with each task containing $26$, $25$, and $31$ distinct requests, respectively.
+The test performance of user intention understanding and AI model selection is shown in Table \ref{Table:task_planning_results}.
 We use GPT-3 with an increasing number of parameters.
 Specifically, \emph{GPT-3 350M}, \emph{GPT-3 6.7B}, and \emph{GPT-3 175B} represent GPT-3 with 350 million, 6.7 billion, and 175 billion parameters, respectively. \emph{GPT-3 175B IT} is a variant of GPT-3 with instruction fine-tuning to align with human values.
 We do not consider GPT-4 as its latency is high (5s-20s).
-All of these models are publicly available through the Microsoft Azure API.
-We also include a baseline to compare the GPT-based approach with state-of-the-art zero-shot classification\footnote{The code is available at \url{https://github.com/openai/openai-cookbook/blob/main/examples/Zero-shot_classification_with_embeddings.ipynb}.}.
+We also include a baseline to compare the GPT-based approach with state-of-the-art zero-shot classification provided by OpenAI.
 We observe that smaller models and zero-shot classification fail to achieve satisfactory accuracy, which indicates the necessity of using GPT with a large number of parameters.